tarrasqueapp/tarrasqueapp/README.md

     terry dev

-Once started, you will need to trust the certificate available at `./data/caddy/certificates/local/localhost/localhost.crt`.
-This is because the development server is running on [Caddy](https://caddyserver.com) which requires an SSL certificate.
+The development server is running on [Caddy](https://caddyserver.com) which requires an SSL certificate.
+Caddy will automatically generate a self-signed certificate for you, but you may need to add and trust the certificate available at `./data/caddy/certificates/local/localhost/localhost.crt`.

+### Run production server

+To start the Docker production server, run:

+    terry prod

+The production server is running on [Caddy](https://caddyserver.com) which requires an SSL certificate.
+Currently, Caddy is configured to use Cloudflare's SSL certificate generator in production.
+You can create a Cloudflare API token for use with `apps/caddy` at https://dash.cloudflare.com/profile/api-tokens and add it to the `CLOUDFLARE_API_TOKEN` environment variable before running `terry prod`.